alex-netkachov/pwd/README.md

 # List of Commands

-Commands could be sent to pwd by typing them and pressing enter.
+Commands are sent to pwd by typing them and pressing enter.
 Most of the commands are either for a single passwords file or for a list of them.
 When pwd starts, it enters the list mode.
 From the list mode you can go to the file mode by typing a part of the file name or by using `.open`.